SGM Herbert A. Friedman (Ret.)

 This one of the more than 2000 Northern soldiers who died at Plei Me in November 1965.
 Many thousands have died in other battles and many thousands will continue to die if they dont come over to the South Vietnamese or allied forces.
 Only these will live to return home.

 Theback is all text with a long message that attacks the North Vietnamese leaders who claim that there are no Northerners in the South.
-One of the comments is:
+Some of the comments are:

 North Vietnams Premier Pham Van Dong declared: The so-called presence of forces of the Democratic Republicof Vietnamin South Vietnamis but a myth fabricated by the United StatesImperialists by way of justification for their war of aggression in .
 South Vietnam